hariszaf/pema/README.md

 # First things first

-In the begining, on **your computational environment** you need to create a directory where you will have everything PEMA needs to run - in this README file, we will call it ***analysis folder***.
+In the begining, on **your computational environment** you need to create a directory where you will have everything PEMA needs to run - in this README file, we will call it ***analysis directory***.

 In this directory, you need to add (**mandatory**):
 * the [***parameters.tsv***](https://github.com/hariszaf/pema/blob/master/parameters.tsv) file (you can download it from this repository and then **complete it** according to the needs of your analysis)
 * a subdirectory called ***mydata*** where your .fastq.gz files will be located <br />

-If your marker gene is 16S and you need to perform phyloseq, in the analysis folder you also need to add (**optionally**):
+If your marker gene is 16S and you need to perform phyloseq, in the analysis directory you also need to add (**optionally**):
 * the [***phyloseq_in_PEMA.R***](https://github.com/hariszaf/pema/blob/master/phyloseq_in_PEMA.R) which you can also download from this repository and set it the way you want (that is an R script which we have implemented and has some main features that need to stay always the same in order to be executed as part of PEMA and some parts where the user can set what exactly needs to get from the phyloseq package)
 * the [***metadata.csv***](https://raw.githubusercontent.com/hariszaf/pema/master/metadata.csv) file which has to be in a **comma separated** format (you can find an example of this file on PEMA's GitHub repository).